bgplab/bgplab/policy/1-weights/index.md

 ## Existing BGP Configuration

 The routers in your lab use the following BGP AS numbers.
 Each autonomous system advertises one loopback address and another IPv4 prefix.
-Upstream router also advertise the default route to you.
+Upstream routers (x1, x2) also advertise the default route to your router (str).

 | Node/ASN | Router ID | BGP RR | Advertised prefixes |
 |----------|----------:|--------|--------------------:|